-Bandits in the treeline.
-Undead in the crypt.
+Bandits at the roadside.
+Undead in the crypts.
 Beasts in the deep wood.
-Every enemy fights with the same grammar of war as you — there are no shortcuts, only sharper steel.
+Every enemy speaks the same language of war as you — there are no light paths here, only sharper steel.

 No fireballs.
-No second chances.
-Your skill is your sorcery, your armour is your prayer, and stamina runs out faster than the sun.
+No second tries.
+Your skill is your sorcery.
+Your armour is your prayer.
+And strength runs out before the sun goes down.

 Steel is honest.
 The man holding it, less so.